Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 The sixth and seventh games in the Fire Emblem series, comprising its third canon and timeline, and being the first to be completely separate from its predecessors.
 It was this canon which was both responsible for sparking interest among western gamers, then actually following through by being the franchise's international debut.
 It was also the first set of games to come following the departure of series creator Shouzou Kaga.

-Fire Emblem: Binding Blade (Game Boy Advance, 2002) stars Roy, Fire Emblem's other representative in Super Smash Bros Melee, as he attempts to repel the invading forces of Bern.
-The game received a mixed reception among fans, as it was forced to drop (due to technological constraints) many of the complexities the series had picked up on consoles, and the characters lacked depth in the opinion of some players.
-It did, however, introduce the super-popular "Support" feature, which allows characters to build their relationships by spending a lot of time together in battle and remains a big draw for the series.
+Fire Emblem: Binding Bladenote Japanese title Fuuin no Tsurugi.
+(Game Boy Advance, 2002) stars Roy, Fire Emblem's other representative in Super Smash Bros.
+Melee, as he attempts to repel the invading forces of Bern.
+The game was well-received in Japan, but in the west, the reception among fans was more mixed.
+On the one hand, it was praised for introducing the super-popular "Support" feature, which allows characters to build their relationships by spending a lot of time together in battle and remains a big draw for the series.
+At the same time, due to technological constraints, it was forced to drop many of the mechanics introduced in the console-era, though it was able to add its own as well.

+Fire Emblem: Blazing Swordnote Released as just Fire Emblem in the west, but near-universally called by its Japanese name - Rekka no Ken - or by its number for the sake of differentiation.
 (Game Boy Advance, 2003) was the franchise's international debut and the beginning of it finally averting No Export for You.
 A prequel to Binding Blade, it stars Roy's father, Eliwood, as he investigates the disappearance of his own father with his friends Hector and Lyn, leading them to clash with a brotherhood of assassins called the Black Fang.
-This game remains a favorite of many western fans because it features one of the longer quests of the Western released games, and features a large amount of replay value.
+This game remains a favorite of many western fans because it features one of the longer quests of the Western released games, features a large amount of replay value, and boasts a story that's rather unique in relation to the rest of the franchise.

 Beauty Equals Goodness: Binding Blade gives us some subversions in a series that plays this trope straighter than an arrow most of the time: the axe-wielding Gonzalez (whose ugliness and low intelligence makes him feared), and the plain-looking Dorothy (which is contributed to small eyes and her plain, boyish clothing).